You don’t have to have naturally blonde hair to look cool.

 Step 1 – Shampoo and conditioner

-You should reduce a wash in your usual shampooing cycle.
+You should reduce the wash in your usual shampooing cycle.
 Make sure you use purple shampoo and conditioner to retain the color and keep it neutral enough.

 Step 2 – Mask or treat